sinan-altaie/sinan-altaie/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: saltaie@outlook.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: whoami Husband & Dad for two kids ...
+- ⚡ Fun fact: whoami Dad for two kids ...
 Diligent and Curious Cybersecurity Professional